shreyasunhle0110/bank-property-evaluation/README.md

 3. **Set Up the Angular App:**
    - Ensure the Angular app is running on `localhost:4200`.
-   - Implement the login page with username and password fields.
+   - Implement the login page with username and password fields.  // username userA
    - Implement the property evaluation form.

 4. **Set Up the Backend:**